scap20744/onetrueleague/docs/index.md

 ## 3. Finances

-1. The Entry Fee for the League is $75 per team per season.
+1. The Entry Fee for the League is $85 per team per season.
    1. Each Team's Owner is expected to pay the Entry Fee to the Bursar prior to the start of each season's Draft.
 A grace period is offered when reasonable circumstances prevent the Entry Fee from being paid on time.
-1. The Entry Fees collected for all Teams each season form the season's Purse.
+1. The Entry Fees collected for all Teams each season form the season's Cash Reserve.
-   1. League operational expenses are deducted from the Purse.
+1. The season's Purse is the season's Cash Reserve less league operational expenses less $120.
+1. At the conclusion of each season, payments are paid without undue delay by the Bursar to Owners as follows:
+   1. A payment of $120 is paid to the winner of the Shootout.
-1. At the conclusion of each season, the Purse is paid without undue delay by the Bursar to the Owners by dividing it according to the following formula: 70% to the Champion; 15% to the Runner-Up; 7.5% to each of the remaining two playoff teams.
+   1. The entire Purse is paid to Owners by dividing it according to the following formula: 70% to the Champion; 15% to the Runner-Up; 7.5% to each of the remaining two playoff Teams.
    1. If any Team to be paid has multiple Owners, the payment will be split equally among those Owners.

 ## 4. Dispute Resolution